Are hostas poisonous to dogs?, A curious Beagle puppy sniffing a lush Hosta plant, illustrating the question of whether Hostas are poisonous to dogs.

 Symptoms of Hosta Poisoning in Dogs

 Because saponins are digestive irritants, the symptoms of Hosta poisoning are almost always gastrointestinal in nature.
-If your dog has chewed on or eaten a Hosta, you should watch carefully for the following signs.
+If your dog has chewed on or eaten a Hosta, watch for the following signs.
 Symptoms can appear anywhere from a few minutes to a few hours after ingestion.

-- Diarrhea.
-In addition to vomiting, diarrhea is another very common symptom.
+• Diarrhea.
+In addition to vomiting, diarrhea is another widespread symptom.
 The saponins irritate the intestinal lining, causing loose, watery stool.

-- Excessive Drooling (Hypersalivation) The bitter taste and initial irritation in the mouth from chewing the leaves can also cause your dog to drool excessively.
+• Excessive Drooling (Hypersalivation): The bitter taste and initial mouth irritation from chewing the leaves can also cause your dog to drool excessively.

 What to Do If Your Dog Eats a Hosta Plant (A Step-by-Step Plan)